sajeelahmed34/Iris-Data-Analysis-and-Machine-Learning/README.md

 ```
 1. EDA_and_statistical_testing.ipynb
 ```
-This file contains exploratory data analysis and statistical testing on the iris dataset. in EDA, key insights between the feature columns is observed with the help or `pairplot`, `scatterplot` and `histplot` using `seaborn` library.
+This file contains exploratory data analysis and statistical testing on the iris dataset.
+The key insights between the feature columns is observed with the help or `pairplot`, `scatterplot` and `histplot` using `seaborn` library.
 <br>
 <br>
-With the help of univariate and bivariate testing, key insights from same and between two feature columns is observed. `BOX PLOT` is applied on the feature columns to measure the variability of the data and outliers.
+With the help of univariate and bivariate testing, key insights from individual and between two feature columns is observed. `BOX PLOT` is applied on the feature columns to measure the variability of the data and outliers.
 <p align="center">
   <img src='images/box-plot-2.png' width=600>
 </p>